-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-The core principles of ASU 2016-02 change the way organizations will account for their leases by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+The core principles of ASU 2016-02 change the way organizations will account for their leases by recognizing lease assets and lease liabilities on the statements of financial position and disclosing key information about leasing arrangements.
 ASU 2016-02 is effective for Panthera for fiscal years beginning after December 15, 2021, with early adoption permitted.
 Management is currently evaluating the impact of ASU 2016-02 on Panthera's consolidated financial statements.